Kukës Island

 Kukës Island is a small island located in the north of Albania, in the Fierza Lake.
 The nearest city is Kukës city, around 4 kilometers from the island.
 Depending on the time it turns into a peninsula rather than being a stable island.

 Geography

-The Kukës island has a small area of only 2.5 hectares and is far from the coast less than 100 meters.
-It has a small vegetation.
+The Kukës island has a small area of only 2.5 hectares and is far from the coast (less than 100 meters).
+It has little vegetation.